Sgt. YorkFentress County’s Greatest Son

 Alvin Cullum York was born in a two-room log cabin in Pall Mall, Tennessee on December 13, 1887.
 He grew up hunting the ridges above the Wolf River, became the world’s most celebrated soldier, turned down every offer of fame and fortune — and then came home to build a school.
 He is buried right here in Fentress County.

 York’s patrol was ambushed behind German lines.
 Half his unit fell.
-York took command and — using the same marksmanship he learned hunting Tennessee mountains — silenced an entire machine gun battalion.
+York took command and—using the marksmanship he learned hunting Tennessee mountains—silenced an entire machine gun battalion.
 He walked back to American lines with 132 prisoners.

 “This uniform ain’t for sale.”— Sgt.
-Alvin C. York, declining every commercial endorsement after the war
+Alvin C. York, declining commercial endorsements

 A Life Lived in Fentress County